mkostanbaeva/test1/mediastorage-api.md

 ##delete
 ###Description
-The handler is used for deleting a data.
+Handle is used for deleting a data.
 Used as follows - *hostname:port/delete-$namespace/$group/$filename*, where is  *$group/$filename* is value from `key` attribute `post` tag in answer from write operation.
 When you specify the namespace will be issued Authorization header, which should not forget to indicate -
 [more here](http://en.wikipedia.org/wiki/Basic_access_authentication). <br/>
 For namespace with a static group - *hostname:port/delete-$namespace/$filename*.